matoom/frostbite/user_interface.md

 ## User Interface

-The Frostbite application has a number of GUI elements such as the toolbar, movable game windows, navigation compass, round time display and the timer bar.
+Frostbite has a fully customizable GUI implemented in Qt windowing system.
 This chapter describes Frostbite client GUI in more detail.

 ### Toolbar

-The toolbar is located on the top of the main story window by default but can be moved to the bottom of the screen and can be completely hidden from the right-click context menu.
-Toolbar gives a quick overview of the character status and provides some control functions for the client.
+Toolbar facilitates numerous easily accessible control functions and displays real time updates to in-game actions.
+It is located on the top of the main story window by default but can be moved to the bottom of the screen or be completely hidden from the right-click menu.
+Additionally, each individual element on the toolbar can be toggled visible or can be hidden from the main menu.

 #### Items held in left or right hand.